Establishment

 - the effectiveness of systems for monitoring the department’s compliance with laws, regulations and associated government policies with which the department must comply

-- whether management has adequately considered legal and compliance risks as part of the department’s enterprise risk management framework and fraud control framework
+- if management has adequately considered legal and compliance risks as part of the department’s enterprise risk management framework and fraud control framework

 - security compliance